ncarlier/webhookd/README.md

 Finally, it is possible to install Webhookd using the Debian packaging system through this [custom repository](https://packages.azlux.fr/).

 > Note: Custom configuration variables can be set into `/etc/webhookd.env` file.
-> Sytemd service is already set and enable, you just have to start it with `systemctl start webhookd`.
+> Systemd service is already set and enabled, you just have to start it with `systemctl start webhookd`.

 ## Configuration